gentry-php/gentry/docs/writing/basics.md

 You can use multiple `"{n}"` annotations in your scenario.
 They will be tested in order, and `"n"` is the argument number to test on.

+> For non-zero values of `"{n}"`, only property-testing makes sense (unless a
+> method happens to accept that exact same parameters...).
+This is by design: a
+> scenario should only test a single feature.

-The return value of the test method is simply what calling the designated method would be expected to return. _Is it that simple?_ Yes, it's that simple to write a test in Gentry :)
+The `yield`ed value(s) of the test method are simply what calling the designated method or whatever check on a property would be expected. _Is it that simple?_
+Yes, it's that simple to write a test in Gentry :)

 ## Testing properties
 You can also test _properties_ of the object by annotating with `{n}::$property`